 1 tbsp shredded coconut

-1 handful fresh frozen berries (e.g. raspberries, blueberries, mixed berries...)
+1 handful fresh or frozen berries (e.g. strawberries, raspberries, blueberries, mixed berries...)

 1 grated apple or pear

 2 tbsp nuts/seeds/coconut (e.g. sliced almonds, walnuts, sunflower seeds, pumpkin seeds...)

 1. The night before breakfast: add to a bowl the oats, milk, chia seeds, linseeds, coconut and berries.
 Mix well, cover, and pop in the fridge overnight.
 If you're going to be eating on-the-run, pop it all into a travel container ready to go the next morning.

 2. Morning of: the oat mixture will have soaked up the liquid overnight and will be stiff.
 To loosen again dollop over the oats plain greek yoghurt and grated apple, and mix well until smooth!
 Add a sprinkle of cinnamon and tbsp nuts/seeds, and then dive in with a spoon.
 Or if eating on-the-run, pop on the container and take with you out the door.